GoogleCloudPlatform/python-docs-samples/appengine/standard/endpoints-frameworks-v2/backend/README.md

 For more info on running Standard applications locally, see [the getting started documentation](https://cloud.google.com/appengine/docs/python/quickstart).

+Create a `lib` directory in which to install the Endpoints Frameworks v2 library.
+For more info, see [Installing a library](https://cloud.google.com/appengine/docs/python/tools/using-libraries-python-27#installing_a_library).

-Install the Endpoints Frameworks v2 library into a vendor directory:
+Install the Endpoints Frameworks v2 library:

+    $ mkdir lib
-    $ pip install -t lib TODO
+    $ pip install -t lib google-endpoints

 Run the application: